vitor251093/wineskin/README.md

 - Enabling *Mac Driver* and *Decorate window* checkboxes should not corrupt the wrapper registry;
 - The *Retina Mode* can be enabled from the Screen Options window;
 - *Kill Wineskin Processes* should kill ALL Wineskin processes.
+- Icons can be extracted directly from exe files;
 - Images (not .icns files) should also be accepted has wrapper icons;
 - LNK files should be able to be selected as a port's run path, so Wineskin can extract the path and flags from it;
 - Winetricks installation can be silent (with no windows) so it's much faster;